juliangruber/level-exists/README.md

 # level-exists

-Check if a datum exists without reading it's value.
+Check if a datum exists without reading its value.

 ## Example